fedspendingtransparency/usaspending-api/usaspending_api/database_scripts/populate_awards_idv_columns/readme.md

 # Populate Awards IDV Columns

-This is a quick an dirty script to populate three IDV related columns in the USAspending Awards table: `fpds_agency_id`, `fpds_parent_agency_id`, and `base_exercised_options_val`.
+This is a quick and dirty script to populate three IDV related columns in the USAspending Awards table: `fpds_agency_id`, `fpds_parent_agency_id`, and `base_exercised_options_val`.
 It was created in lieu of a pure SQL script that took over 24 hours to complete.
 Chunking the updates proved to be significantly faster.

 # References